Our Special Education program is proudly celebrating its 45th anniversary.

 Certificates and Requirements

-The 21 hours online advanced graduate certificate in Applied Behavior Analysis is designed for educators and health care professionals working in schools, community agencies, residential centers and family settings who provide services to children and adults with developmental disabilities, autism spectrum disorder, psychiatric and behavioral challenges.
+The 21-hour online advanced graduate certificate in Applied Behavior Analysis is designed for educators and health care professionals working in schools, community agencies, residential centers and family settings who provide services to children and adults with developmental disabilities, autism spectrum disorder, psychiatric and behavioral challenges.
 The program also prepares professionals to teach the skills and abilities needed to live and interact responsibly in the community.

 Students will complete a sequence of seven courses.
 Enrollments are twice a year in a cohort format that will begin in the fall term or in the spring term.
 Learn more about requirements for this program.